EmaFuma/reddit-client/README.md

 - HTML
 - React
 - Redux, for better state control
-- Reddit API, to get the date to use for buiilding the UI
+- Reddit API, to get the date to use for building the UI